 The Wicker Breakdown:

-- Matthau then works at an Army Surplus supplier that doesn't do retail.
+Matthau then works at an Army Surplus supplier that doesn't do retail.
 I don't know what the point of the no retail aspect of the sketch is but they keep referencing it whenever anyone enters the shop.
-Larraine is the main customer that Matthau has to deal with and she is trying to return colorful cantinas that she was trying to repurpose as disco purses, which this old timer has trouble grasping why anyone would try to come up with such a frivolous uses for these supplies that were used in the war.
+Larraine is the primary customer that Matthau has to deal with, and she is trying to return colorful cantinas that she was trying to repurpose as disco purses, which this old timer has trouble grasping why anyone would try to come up with such a frivolous use for these supplies that were used in the war.